 Cavanese puppies are relatively new to the breeding market.
-We are overjoyed in having them born in our home as they are independent yet so loving.
-Being the mix between the Cavalier King Charles Spaniel and the Havanese (also called a Havana Silk Dog and in the Bishon Family) this little puppy/canine is the most affectionate, loving and mild tempered companion that one could ask for.
-I personally consider the Cavanese a dream puppy.
-The independent nature comes in gratefully by him/her not having to always be in your lap or lying on your feet!
+We are overjoyed in bringing them in our home as they are independent yet so loving.
+Being mixed between the Cavalier King Charles Spaniel and the Havanese (also called a Havana Silk Dog and in the Bishon Family) this canine is the most affectionate, loving and mild tempered companion that one could ask for.
+I personally consider the Cavanese the dream breed.
+The independent nature allows him/her not to always be in your lap or lying on your feet!
 They are comfortable just being close enough to always keep an eye on their beloved ‘master’.
-But once you leave the room, 4 little feet quickly patter right behind and would follow you to the ends of the Earth.
+But once you leave the room, 4 little feet quickly patter right behind and would follow you to the end of the Earth.

 They make great companions for children and have the advantage of learning quickly thus being able to successfully become therapy canines as well as the Cavapoo.
-Potty training is always easy and consistently followed unless they change environments, and then just a quick lesson and some patience and they are back on track.
+Potty training is always easy and consistently followed unless they change environments, but with a quick lesson and some patience and they are back on track.

-Fortunately the Havanese have very few health problems and only minor ones when/if they should.
-They are small but stout and run with power and authority!
-The Cavanese usually take this side of the genetics and offer wonderful long years with the adoptive family.
+Fortunately the Havanese have very few health problems and only minor ones if they should.
+They are small, but stout and run with power and authority!
+The Cavanese offer wonderful long years with the adoptive family.

 Unlike the Cavalier King Charles Spaniel and the Cavapoo, the Havanese and Cavanese would not dare think about getting in a car with strangers.
 They have wisdom and I know people would argue that statement but I can personally see it in their every life and decisions.
 They are epic problem solvers as well!